How to Engrave a Cutting Board

 Now we’re ready to begin engraving!

-Step 4: Send the design to engrave on the laser cutting machine
+Step 4: Send the design to be engraved on the laser cutting machine

-After making sure the design is properly sized and auto-measured, it’s time to frame and process it.
+After sizing and auto-measuring the design, it’s time to frame and process it.

 Click the “Framing” button in the lower left corner to preview where the laser will engrave the cutting board.
 If you’re satisfied with the outline, hit “Process” to begin engraving.